VedaOrg/Veda-docs/core/instruction.md

 ### txHash

 The transaction hash is obtained using keccak-256 hash after encoding the raw transaction data according to the Ethereum standard RLP.
-For specific examples, refer to[ Generate transaction hash](../how-to-use-veda/deploy-a-contract.md#generate-transaction-hash).
+For specific examples, refer to[Generate transaction hash](../how-to-use-veda/deploy-a-contract.md#generate-transaction-hash).
 The order of the RLP array is as follows:

 ```json
 [